Academic Catalog

 Private Education Loans

 Private education loans, also known as alternative loans, are loans issued by a lender such as a bank or credit union.
+These loans are primarily used to supplement federal programs when federal aid and scholarships do not meet the cost of attendance.
 Private loans often have variable interest rates, require a credit check and a co-signer, and lack many of the benefits of federal student loans.

 LAPU will process a private loan from any lending institution.
 LAPU does not recommend any specific lender or lenders.
 However, LAPU has compiled a list of lenders used by LAPU students in the past three years.
 The compiled list is offered as a tool to assist students as they consider their private lending options.
 Employees responsible for processing loans adhere to a strict Loan Code of Conduct (shown below).